Ranomi Kromowidjojo: 2022

 Kromowidjojo retired from competitive swimming in January 2022.
 Her retirement was the second in a two-month period by a professional female Dutch swimmer who competed at the 2008 and 2012 Olympic Games after Femke Heemskerk retired in December 2021.
 Kromowidjojo said to FINA, "I fulfilled my career as a professional athlete.
 Swimming will remain my passion, but no longer on a professional level."

 Personal life

 Kromowidjojo was born in Sauwerd to a Javanese Surinamese father and a Dutch mother.
 She started swimming at the age of three, while on a family holiday in Spain.

-She suffered viral meningitis while training with her national team in the Canary Islands in July 2010, but recovered to take part in the World Championships later that year.
+She suffered viral meningitis while training with the national team in the Canary Islands in July 2010, but recovered to take part in the World Championships later that year.

 Kromowidjojo was a student at the Business School Notenboom in Eindhoven.
 In 2013–14, she was dating former elite swimmer Pieter van den Hoogenband.
 They were chosen as the hottest couple of 2013 by several Dutch newspapers.
-Since 2015, she has a relationship with Dutch swimmer Ferry Weertman.
+Since 2015, she has been in a relationship with Dutch swimmer Ferry Weertman.
 In 2019, Kromowidjojo and Weertman announced their engagement.

-She appears in the 23rd season of the television show Wie is de Mol?.
+She appeared in the 23rd season of the television show Wie is de Mol?.